 Please visit our Official Forms: Massachusetts Divorce & Family Law page for the latest divorce and family law forms published by the Commonwealth of Massachusetts.

 Divorce mediation involves the parties to a divorce (spouses who want to be ex-spouses) engaging with a neutral professional who does not and cannot advocate for either of the parties.
-The mediator is trained (sometimes an attorney but this is not necessary) at assisting the parties in reaching necessary agreements and memorializing those agreements for submission to the only court that will grant a divorce in Massachusetts, the Probate & family Court.
+The Attorney Levy is trained (sometimes an attorney but this is not necessary) at assisting the parties in reaching necessary agreements and memorializing those agreements for submission to the only court that will grant a divorce in Massachusetts, the Probate & family Court.
 If the parties are able to reach agreements on all issues required by the court before it grant a divorce (for example, child support and custody, division of the marital assets, etc.) the parties may never have to litigate.
 For more on divorce mediation vs. divorce litigation, check out Josey Lyne Payne‘s blog, Ever Wonder “What’s the Difference Between Mediation and Divorce”?

 Generally speaking, you can change lawyers during a divorce, so long as your prior attorney is being replaced with a new divorce lawyer.
 (Note that the rules are sometimes different if you intend to represent yourself “pro se“.
 Some judges will not permit a lawyer to withdraw so a party can proceed pro se if a trial date is looming.)
 There can be several drawbacks to changing lawyers.
 First, the problems you perceive with your case may not be your lawyer’s fault.
 Adverse orders, in particular, often fall outside a lawyer’s control, where not every argument convinces a judge.
 A more fundamental issue is the loss of “institutional knowledge” in your case when you change attorneys.
 No matter how carefully your new lawyer examines your case file, there is no substitutes for prior attorney’s memory and experiences.
 Some degree of information or knowledge is always lost when you change attorneys.
 Finally, hiring a new attorney generally means you must pay your prior counsel what you owe and come up with a new retainer for the new lawyer.